-To Abandon Wizardry, Matthew Caley's seventh collection, speeds through a world where it's harder and harder to tell what's 'real' and what's not.
-We could say Harry Potter World is an alibi for the rest of Britain, because the rest of Britain is Harry Potter World.
-We could nod at Deep Fake, QAnon, fake news and official news, all manner of waning national myth.
-Or ponder the 'elsewhere' we always think of escaping to, that will no doubt prove equally illusory.
+To Abandon Wizardry, Matthew Caley's seventh collection, explores a world where it's harder and harder to tell what's real and what's not.
+Where our political and cultural reality seems so unbelievable, we search for a plot and find one that comes from the Harry Potter playbook.
+Our sky proves CGI, our touchstones AI.
+Our screens full of wonders, our streets full of decay.
+We could nod at Deep Fake, QAnon, fake news versus the 'truth' of official news, all manner of waning national myth, or ponder the elsewhere we always think of escaping to, that will no doubt prove equally illusory.

-A long, episodic central poem has someone enjoying an alfresco Americano in Shadwell, London, in dialogue with a mesh-protected sapling that seems to transmit all the polyglot talk of the city.
-Either side are revenants, disembowelled wizards, talking horses and flying houses.
-To Abandon Wizardry forges its aesthetic out of the simulation, hyper-association, and over-stimulation of living in the 21st Century.
+Set within this almost parallel world, To Abandon Wizardry features a long central poem where someone enjoys an alfresco Americano in Shadwell, London, while in dialogue with a mesh-protected sapling that transmits all the polyglot talk of the city.
+Either side of this we encounter revenants, disembowelled wizards, talking horses and flying houses, as the book forges its aesthetic out of the simulation, hyper-association, and over-stimulation of living in the 21st century.
 And it's all true.

 From the reviews of Trawlerman's Turquoise:

 'Chief among contemporary British poets, Caley takes seriously the vision of synaesthetic abundance laid out in Stephane Mallarmé’s seminal essay ‘Crisis of Verse’… Caley is a great poet of transposition and vibration…at his very best, an offhand philosopher and bard of the demi-monde, gently blowing our minds.’ – Dai George, Poetry Wales